ArashPartow/math-parser-benchmark-project/readme.md

     DNQ List
     [01] FParser 4.5          (Syntax error)
     [02] MathExpr             (parsing error)
-    [03] Lepton               (Parse error in expression "+1.1+a^b ": unexpected token: +)
+    [03] Lepton               (Parse error in expression "+1.1+a^b": unexpected token: +)
     **** ERROR ****   Excessive number of evaluation failures!
 [3]

 The meanings of each of the columns are as follows:

 1. Rank
 2. Parser
-3. Average time *(in nano-seconds)* to evaluate the expression once - taken over N-Times.
+3. Average time *(in nano-seconds)* to evaluate the expression once, taken over N-times
 4. Result of evaluating the expression
-5. Sum of evaluating the expression N-time
+5. Sum of N-evaluations of the given expression

 ## The Final Summary